Sergeant at Arms of the United States Senate: Staff and organization

-The main office of the sergeant at arms is in the Postal Square Building in Washington, D.C.
+Historically, the main office of the sergeant at arms once operated out of the Postal Square Building in Washington, D.C.
+However, modern operations occur at 888 First St. NE, in a building primarily occupied by the Federal Energy Regulatory Commission.
 The core computer operations are in that building, and the staff manages Internet and intranet connections to offices of senators both in the Capitol complex and back in their home states.

 History

 The Office of the Doorkeeper was created on April 7, 1789, during the 1st United States Congress to address the Senate's inability to keep a majority of senators in the Capitol long enough to meet quorum and conduct business.
 The Senate had first convened on March 4, 1789, but only met quorum for the first time on April 6, 1789, one day before the appointment of the first doorkeeper, James C. Mathers.
 Because Senate sessions were held in private for the first six years, the doorkeeper was in charge of access to those sessions.
 When the sessions became public, the doorkeeper became in charge of security in the chamber and the gallery.

 In 1798, the title of Sergeant at Arms was appended to the Office of the Doorkeeper after Mathers was authorized to compel former senator William Blount to return to Philadelphia and face an impeachment trial.
 Shortly afterwards the sergeant at arms was given additional powers to compel absent senators to attend sessions, which has typically been used to summon members when ending filibusters in the United States Senate.

 In 1829, the sergeant at arms began supervising Senate pages, after the appointment of the first page.
 In 1854, the Senate's first postmaster and post office initially operated out of the sergeant at arms's office.

 In 1867, the sergeant at arms was given regulation-making power to maintain, protect, and police the Capitol and the Senate Office Buildings.
 The sergeant at arms's role was also expanded to include serving as the Senate's wagon master and keeper of the Senate stables.
 In 1913, when the Senate purchased its first automobile for use by the vice president, the sergeant at arms also became responsible for leasing, maintenance, traffic control, and parking of all cars around the Capitol.